We've compiled a list of marketing tips for architects that actually make the phone ring, all you need is a bit of practice and a lot of patience.

 Step 7.
 Measure the Fish

-Each variable needs to be tracked so you know what is working and what is not.
-Obvious, right?
-Of course.
+Each variable needs to be tracked so you know what is working and what is not, which is extremely important to long-term success.

 Okay, so this is not technically ‘fishing’; if you have a few ideal blue cod, then it makes sense to find some more of them in the easiest way possible.
 If there is one creature that knows where the blue cod swim, then surely it is none other than a blue cod as well.

-Set up a referral system to ‘breed’ your blue cod.
+Pro Marketing Tips for Architects: Set up a referral system to foster your target audience.
 This is even easier than fishing for them.
 Just ask the blue cod you know, ‘Who else is like you and talking to you about doing a similar project?
 Can you introduce us to each other?’
+Referrals are easy when you are providing value in every interaction- people want to refer people that they like.

 And that my friend, is how you systematize marketing an architecture firm.